Jason Schwartzman: Acting

 Schwartzman began his acting career in 1998 when, at the age of 18, he starred in Wes Anderson's Rushmore.
 In 2000, he had a guest role in the short-lived series Freaks and Geeks.
 In 2001, he starred in CQ, a film by his cousin Roman Coppola.
 In 2002, he starred in the comedy film Slackers, and in 2003 headlined the drama Spun.
-In 2004, he starred in I Heart Huckabees, and Shopgirl in 2005.
+He starred in I Heart Huckabees in 2004 and Shopgirl in 2005.
 He also appeared in various television shows, such as Cracking Up.
-In 2006, he starred in Marie Antoinette under the direction of his cousin, Sofia Coppola, in which he appeared as King Louis XVI.
+In 2006, he starred as King Louis XVI in Marie Antoinette under the direction of his cousin Sofia Coppola.

 Schwartzman made a cameo appearance as Ringo Starr in the biopic spoof Walk Hard: The Dewey Cox Story.
 In 2009, he appeared as C-list television star Mark in Funny People.
-He also voiced Ash Fox in Wes Anderson's animated film Fantastic Mr. Fox, which he described as "the best movie [he's] ever been a part of".
-He starred in the HBO show Bored to Death, in which he played a writer who moonlights as a private detective and puts himself up for hire on Craigslist.
+He also voiced Ash Fox in Wes Anderson's animated film Fantastic Mr. Fox, which he called "the best movie I've ever been a part of".
+He starred in the HBO show Bored to Death as a writer who moonlights as a private detective and puts himself up for hire on Craigslist.
 In 2009, he starred in The Marc Pease Experience.
-In 2010, he played Gideon Graves in the film Scott Pilgrim vs. The World, the movie adaptation of the comics by Bryan Lee O'Malley.
+In 2010, he played Gideon Graves in Scott Pilgrim vs. the World, the film adaptation of the comics by Bryan Lee O'Malley.

-In 2011, Schwartzman made a cameo appearance as Vincent van Gogh in the Beastie Boys short film Fight for Your Right Revisited.
-In 2013, he made a cameo appearance as himself in an episode of the television show Key & Peele.
+In 2011, Schwartzman made a cameo appearance as Vincent van Gogh in the Beastie Boys' short film Fight for Your Right Revisited.
+In September 2012, Schwartzman was originally going to be cast as the male lead in the DreamWorks animated film Trolls; however, he was replaced by Justin Timberlake.
+In February 2013, he made a cameo appearance in "Parks and Recreation" Season 5 episodes 15 and 16.
+In 2013, he cameoed as himself in an episode of the television show Key & Peele.
 In 2014, he played himself in the Tim & Eric's Bedtime Stories episode "The Endorsement".
 In 2020, he starred as Italian crime boss Josto Fadda in the fourth season of the FX anthology series Fargo.

+In 2023, Schwartzman played a leading role in Wes Anderson's Asteroid City.